 What are the symptoms of autoimmune hepatitis?

+Symptoms are extremely variable, and range from very mild to very severe.
 In many cases the symptoms develop gradually over weeks or months.
 At the beginning of the disease, many people have no symptoms at all.
 The most common early symptoms include:

 - Feeling more tired than usual.